General Étienne Pierre Sylvestre Ricard

 Arc de Triomphe: RICARD on the south pillar

-After Napoleon's abdication, the returning Bourbons named Ricard commander of the 10th military division at Toulouse and a Knight of Saint Louis.
-The next year Ricard was sent to Vienna to convince the Austrian court that the French army was loyal to Louis XVIII, but Napoleon's retaking of power for the Hundred Days presumably undermined this mission.
+After Napoleon's abdication, the restored Bourbons named Ricard commander of the 10th military division at Toulouse and a Knight of Saint Louis.
+The next year Ricard was sent to Vienna to convince the Austrian court that the French army was loyal to Louis XVIII, but Napoleon's retaking of power for the Hundred Days undermined this mission.
 Ricard did not rally to Napoleon, instead following the king in exile to Ghent until after the Hundred Days and Napoleon's second abdication.
+Ricard was then rewarded by the restored Bourbons by being named a Peer of France.

 Bibliography